Combining and Clustering of Age Grades

-The RFU allows the combining of age groups in certain circumstances to support player development, participation, and the sustainability of teams.
+The RFU allows the combining and clustering of age groups in certain circumstances to support player development, participation, and the sustainability of teams.

 This process ensures that every child has the opportunity to play rugby safely and enjoyably while adhering to strict guidelines to protect their welfare.